davewilsondev/COURSE-GIT/README.md

-move the file to the git staging area UNO git staging area git add git commit -m "message that you want to add"
+move the file to the git staging area UNO git staging area git add

+if you have multiple files out then you can use git add .

+git commit -m "message that you want to add"

 after git status you can do a shortcut